 NGO Working Group to End Homelessness (WGEH)

 IGH is a strategic partner and member of the Executive Committee member of the NGO Working Group to End Homelessness (WGEH), a group of 31 organizations working to influence the UN political proceedings to heighten Member States’ and Civil Society’s concern for and action to address the social injustice of homelessness.
 WGEH is the only non-governmental organization (NGO)/civil society organization established to address homelessness within the United Nations ecosystem.
-Until WGEH was founded in 2017, there had been no major discussions about homelessness within at the UN in over three decades.
+Until WGEH was founded in 2017, there had been no major discussions about homelessness at the UN in over three decades.

-The Working Group convenes regularly to identify opportunities to engage and build relationships with UN stakeholders, spearhead written statements on homelessness at the UN, organize events alongside major UN covenings, and contribute to civil society engagement at the UN.
+The Working Group convenes regularly to identify opportunities to engage and build relationships with UN stakeholders, spearhead written statements on homelessness at the UN, organize events alongside major UN convenings, and contribute to civil society engagement at the UN.
 One of the Working Group’s objectives is to increase co-production with people who have lived experience of homelessness through inclusive membership, collaboration, and advocacy resources.

-• 2019
+2019

 Expert Group Meeting on Affordable Housing and Social Protection Systems for All to Address Homelessness